Animal Welfare Board of India: Recognition of Animal Welfare Organisations

 The board oversees Animal Welfare Organisations (AWOs) by granting recognition to them if they meet its guidelines.
 The organisation must submit the necessary paperwork; agree to nominate a representative of the Animal Welfare Board of India on its executive committee; and agree to regular inspections.
 After meeting the requirements and going through an inspection, the organisation is considered for the grant of recognition.
-The AWBI also appoints key people to the positions of (Hon) Animal Welfare Officers, who serve as the key point of contact between the people, the government and law enforcement agencies.
+The AWBI also appoints people to the positions of (Hon) Animal Welfare Officers, who serve as a point of contact between the people, the government, and law enforcement agencies.

 Financial assistance

-The board provides financial assistance to recognised Animal Welfare Organisations (AWOs), who submit applications to the Board.
-Categories of grants include Regular Grant, Cattle Rescue Grant, Provision of Shelter House for looking after the Animals, Animal Birth Control (ABC) Programme, Provision of Ambulance for the animals in distress and Natural Calamity grant.
+The board provides financial assistance to recognized Animal Welfare Organisations (AWOs), who submit applications to the Board.
+Categories of grants include Regular Grant, Cattle Rescue Grant, Provision of Shelter House for Looking After the Animals, Animal Birth Control (ABC) Programme, Provision of Ambulance for the Animals in Distress and Natural Calamity Grant.